 Interactive application for ethical decision analysis - "Making an Ethical Decision: A practical tool for thinking through tough decisions" from the Markula Center for Applied Ethics

-Database of Professional Codes of Ethics - Maintained by the Center for the Study of Ethics in the Professions
+Ethics Codes Collection - Maintained by the Center for the Study of Ethics in the Professions, this database is the largest online repository of ethics codes and guidelines in the world.

 Retraction Watch - an interesting blog with regular news about publication ethics and retractions from the literature